R&A Pay establishes, maintains and pays military retirees, and their eligible surviving spouses and other family

 Check Out Our Quick Reference Guide!

 Listen to our Military OneSource podcast episode explaining the SBP-DIC Offset Elimination

 See our full range of FAQs on the SBP-DIC News webpage.

-Please keep in mind that the SBP payment you received on January 3, 2023 is for your December entitlement, which included the 2023 Cost of Living Adjustment (COLA).
-It is NOT the first payment with the elimination of the Offset.
+Please keep in mind that the SBP payment you received on January 3, 2023 was for your December entitlement, which included the 2023 Cost of Living Adjustment (COLA).
+It was NOT the first payment with the elimination of the Offset.

 *Note: the change in the law does NOT affect the amount of DIC you receive from the VA.
 You should continue to receive your normal DIC amount from the VA.*

 Special Information for Active Duty/Line of Duty Surviving Spouses Who Elected the Optional Annuity for Dependent Children - February 1, 2023 Payday was the Day

-The National Defense Authorization Act for Fiscal Year 2020 directed that as of January 1, 2023, the Optional Annuity for Dependent Children will be eliminated and the SBP annuity payment must revert to the surviving spouse (if the spouse submits documentation and is eligible).
+The National Defense Authorization Act for Fiscal Year 2020 directed that as of January 1, 2023, the Optional Annuity for Dependent Children was eliminated and the SBP annuity payment must revert to the surviving spouse (if the spouse submits documentation and is eligible).